ModelarData/ModelarDB-RS/docs/user/README.md

 While this example simply ingests three data points from memory, it is simple to extend such that it reads from other data sources.
-For example, [this Python script](https://github.com/ModelarData/Utilities/blob/main/Apache-Parquet-Loader/main.py) makes it simple to bulk load time series from Apache Parquet files with the same schema by reading the Apache Parquet files, creating a model table that matches their schema if it does not exist, and transferring the data in the Apache Parquet files to `modelardbd` using Apache Arrow Flight.
+For example, [this Python script](https://github.com/ModelarData/Utilities/blob/main/Apache-Parquet-Loader/main.py) makes it simple to bulk load time series from Apache Parquet files with the same schema by reading the Apache Parquet files, creating a time series table that matches their schema if it does not exist, and transferring the data in the Apache Parquet files to `modelardbd` using Apache Arrow Flight.

 Time series can also be ingested into `modelardbd` using